By Jake Thompson email@example.com

 ---- — DANVILLE — Recent sectional girls’ basketball history between the Tri-West and Indian Creek basketball teams has been a back-and-forth affair.

-Tri-West won an overtime decision for a sectional title over Indian Creek in 2012.
-Indian Creek knocked Tri-West from sectional play in 2013.
+Tri-West won an overtime decision for a sectional title in 2012, while Indian Creek knocked Tri-West from the tourney in ‘13.

-On the back of strong defensive tenacity, the Tri-West girls’ basketball team nearly led Indian Creek wire-to-wire — with one tie at 2-2 — to take its first sectional victory since the 2012 season with a 58-47 win.
+On the back of its defensive tenacity, Tri-West nearly led Indian Creek wire-to-wire in Saturday’s Sectional 27 championship — with one tie at 2-2 — in a 58-47 win.